-Nikki Renshaw is throwing a party to celebrate her house’s 100th birthday.
-But first she wants to invite as many former residents, owners and relatives as she can find.
+Nikki Renshaw is throwing a party to celebrate her house’s 100th birthday, she is planning the best party and biggest party of the year, the arrangements are almost ready, she has the decoration planed, and even hired the best photo booth rental San francisco and the best musical band to offer their services during the party.
+But before the party takes place, she wants to invite as many former residents, owners and relatives as she can find.
 Thanks to help from uber house detective James Johnstone she already knows their names, but she’s having trouble tracking people who had a connection to her Kitsilano digs prior to the 70s.

 Over the years the Renshaws have uncovered bits and pieces of their house’s past.
 The King George V playing cards behind the kitchen wall, old photos under the floor boards, names carved into the basement chimney and dozens of empty bottles of booze buried in the garden.

 “There’s been adultery, divorce, drink, destitution, mental breakdowns and of course, the odd death,” says Nikki, a former radio personality who now designs luxury bedding.

 Originally, from London, England, Nikki and Chris bought the house in 1998 and put it through a massive renovation.